Multiple Myeloma Genetic Factors

 Multiple myeloma genetic factors are abnormalities in the number or structure of chromosomes.
 Research has shown that genetic factors may be linked to multiple myeloma.
 In addition, recent advances in technology and the mapping of the human genome have enabled scientists to discover that abnormalities in the expression, or levels, of some specific genes are associated with the risk for early relapse of multiple myeloma.
 Both types of genetic abnormalities may help doctors predict the outcome of treatment.

 Chromosome abnormalities may affect the number of chromosomes.
 For example, about half of all multiple myeloma cases are linked to the deletion of chromosome 13.
 Abnormalities may also involve changes in structure.
 The most common structural abnormality in multiple myeloma is translocation, or mismatching of chromosome parts.
-Up to 40% of myeloma cases have been linked to one of five specific chromosome translocations.
+Up to 40% of multiple myeloma cases have been linked to one of five specific chromosome translocations.

-These chromosome abnormalities may be an explanation for the wide variation in response to treatment among individuals with myeloma.
+These chromosome abnormalities may be an explanation for the wide variation in response to treatment among individuals with multiple myeloma.
 Investigators are beginning to discover that some genetic subtypes of myeloma respond poorly to treatment.
 This means that chromosome abnormalities may become more widely used as a prognostic indicator, or a factor that allows physicians to predict the outcome of treatment.
 The discovery of chromosome abnormalities also presents opportunities to develop new drugs and other types of treatment that target the abnormality.

 The examination of cells to look for chromosome abnormalities is called cytogenetic analysis.
 One cytogenetic method is karyotyping.
 With this technique, a sample from a bone marrow specimen is put into a special dish and allowed to grow in the laboratory.
 Plasma cells are then taken from the sample and stained.
 The stained cells are photographed and the image is analyzed to look for abnormal numbers or structures of chromosomes, such as deletions and translocations.